MLT-1001 Introduction to Medical Laboratory Science

 Other Required Hours: Seminar: 1 hour per week.

-Prerequisite(s): MLT-2990 Advanced MLT Applications; and concurrent enrollment in MLT-2940 Medical Laboratory Field Experience.
+Prerequisite(s): MLT-2991 Advanced MLT Applications; and concurrent enrollment in MLT-2940 Medical Laboratory Field Experience.

-Manual laboratory skills related to clinical chemistry, hematology, coagulation, body fluids, microbiology, parasitology, mycology, immunohematology/serology are refined.
-The operation and maintenance of laboratory equipment, function verification, analysis of quality control and application of corrective action is studied and performed.
-Emphasis on organization, increased speed, accuracy, confidence and independent performance.
-Case studies are analyzed, data interpreted and findings are correlated to clinical significance and differential diagnoses.
-Advanced concepts in parasitology, mycology, immunohematology/serology, principles of education, molecular diagnostics, point of care, information systems and troubleshooting are introduced.
+Manual laboratory skills in clinical chemistry, hematology, coagulation, body fluids, microbiology, parasitology, mycology, and immunohematology/serology are refined—emphasis on organization, increased speed, accuracy, confidence, and independent performance.
+Case studies are analyzed, data interpreted, and findings are correlated to clinical significance and differential diagnoses.
+Advanced concepts in parasitology, mycology, immunohematology/serology, quality control, point of care, information systems and troubleshooting are introduced.

-Prerequisite(s): MLT-1000 Introduction to Medical Laboratory Technology, MLT-1491 Urinalysis and Body Fluids, MLT-2461 Hematology, MLT-2471 Immunohematology, MLT-2501 Clinical Chemistry, and concurrent enrollment in MLT-2482 Clinical Microbiology and departmental approval.
+Prerequisite(s): MLT-1001 Introduction to Medical Laboratory Science, MLT-1352 Problem Solving Techniques for the Medical Laboratory, MLT-1491 Urinalysis and Body Fluids, MLT-2461 Hematology, MLT-2472 Immunohematology, MLT-2490 Immunology and Serology, MLT-2501 Clinical Chemistry, and concurrent enrollment in MLT-2482 Clinical Microbiology.